michael-milette/moodle-filter_filtercodes/README.md

     padding-top: 5px
     }

-### Do you have examples, samples and ways to which tags are working in my version of FilterCodes?
+### Do you have examples/samples of how tags work in my version of FilterCodes?

 Create a Page on your Moodle site, preferably in a course, so that those tags work too, and include the following code: